- How can you handle setbacks positively and even be motivated by them?

 From my current perspective, I was stuck in a fixed mindset perspective of the situation.
 These thoughts created unpleasant emotions of anger and frustration, which then created more unpleasant thoughts…a vicious cycle with no end.

 At the time, I didn’t know how to deal with these thoughts and emotions constructively, but I thought jogging and swimming would help calm and relax my mind.
 Indeed it helped and I had some relief for an hour but then I was right back in the vicious cycle.
-I continued to jog and swim every day to experience some relief from my thoughts and emotions but I was literally running away instead of actually dealing with my emotions and thoughts.

 My mentor´s advice